freeCodeCamp/freeCodeCamp/docs/how-to-work-on-the-component-library.md

+# How to Work on the Component Library

-Welcome to freeCodeCamp's `ui-components` library.
+Welcome to freeCodeCamp's `ui-components` libdrary.
 The components are built mostly from scratch with basic HTML elements and [Tailwind CSS](https://tailwindcss.com/).

-# How to Work on the Component Library

 > [!NOTE]
 >